Mesothelioma Home Medical Equipment

 Draining this fluid provides relief.
 Newer medical devices allow patients to do this at home rather than going to the hospital.
 The devices must be installed surgically but remain in place for home use:[2]

-- Indwelling catheters into the chest cavity are one home device used to drain excess pleural fluid.
+- An indwelling catheter inserted into the chest or abdominal cavity is one home device used to drain excess pleural or peritoneal fluid.

 Another option is to have an indwelling catheter placed that the patient or family can drain at home.
 A small plastic tube is inserted into the pleural cavity.
 This one-way valve can be attached to a vacuum container to remove the fluid.